ShyBoy

-Jason Arnold, known professionally as ShyBoy, is an American vocalist, songwriter, music producer, and DJ.
-He is the music composer for the Bryan Fuller documentary series Queer for Fear: The History of Queer Horror (Shudder/AMC).
+ShyBoy is an American vocalist, songwriter, music producer, and DJ.
+He is the music composer for the Emmy-nominated documentary series Queer for Fear: The History of Queer Horror (Shudder/AMC) from executive producer Bryan Fuller.
 ShyBoy was named Best Solo Artist in the 10th Annual LA Weekly Best of L.A.
 Readers' Choice Awards and has performed throughout North America and in Europe, sharing the stage with artists such as Flo Rida, Meiko, and Amanda Palmer.
 ShyBoy's music has been featured in RuPaul's Drag Race, Dynasty, America's Next Top Model, the Capcom video game Devil May Cry 4, and the trailer for the 2018 film Halloween.
 An array of writers and artists have collaborated with ShyBoy, including: Emmy Award-winning performer RuPaul; hip-hop artist SlimKid3 (The Pharcyde); Grammy-nominated singer-songwriter Wendy Waldman; Saturn Award-winning writer Bryan Fuller; DJ and record producer Darude; and Emmy, Grammy, and Tony Award-winning songwriter Allee Willis.
 ShyBoy and gold-selling record producer Mark Nubar co-founded the band Hypnogaja and L.A.-based indie label The Spaceman Agency.